Congress

 More on Congress

 Today, Congressman Troy Downing’s (MT-02) H.R.
-4495, the SBA Fraud Enforcement Extension Act, was reported favorably out of the House Committee on Small Business with bipartisan support, taking a critical step toward becoming law.
-The bill is now eligible for consideration before the full House of Representatives.
+5784, the AI-WISE Act, was reported favorably out of the House Committee on Small Business with bipartisan support, taking a critical step toward becoming law.
+The bill, sponsored by Congresswoman Hillary Scholten (MI-03), is now eligible for consideration before the full House of Representatives.